-Infrared (IR) imaging gas sensing technique is excellent for CO2 gas detection systems that require high accuracy and safety standards; however, there is a significant barrier in application due to its high cost and difficulty in miniaturization.
+The infrared (IR) gas sensing technique is excellent for CO2 gas detection systems that require high accuracy and safety standard; however, there is a significant barrier to its application due to its high cost and difficulty in miniaturization.
 CO2 sensors that are functional within near- or short-wavelength IR have the potential to reduce this barrier.
 In this work, a highly sensitive plasmonic material based on nanostructured covellite copper sulfide (CuS), which exhibits desired localized surface plasmon resonance for surface-enhanced IR absorption (SEIRA) throughout near- and mid-IR ranges, was investigated.
-We prepared CuS thin films facilely in an additive manner based on a spatial successive ionic layer adsorption and reaction, Spatial SILAR, process.
-The Spatial SILAR can be implemented in a direct-write, demonstrating also in this study, to fabricate patterned films.
-The resulting CuS thin film possesses a porous microstructure consisting of hexagonal nanoflakes and demonstrates significant SEIRA for 100-ppm CO2 with an enhancement factor of 10^4.
+We prepared CuS thin films facilely in an additive manner based on a spatial successive ionic layer adsorption and reaction process at room temperature.
+The resulting CuS thin film possesses a structure consisting of hexagonal nanoflakes, and demonstrates significant SEIRA for 100 ppm CO2 with an enhancement factor of 104.